FlyBrainLab/FlyBrainLab/README.md

 ## Quick Installation

-If you would like to start using FlyBrainLab without setting up your own FFBO environment, please follow the instructions at the [NeuroMynerva](https://github.com/FlyBrainLab/NeuroMynerva) repository.
+If you would like to start using FlyBrainLab without setting up your own FFBO environment, please follow the instructions in the [NeuroMynerva](https://github.com/FlyBrainLab/NeuroMynerva) repository.